Prarthi15/Student-Registration/README.md

 # Student-Registration
-Student Registration App using Django and Python
+Student Registration App using Django, Python and Flutter